Wednesday 15 April 2026 14:00 - 18:00 (registration 12:00 - 14:00) Sessions start at 14:00

 Complimentary tea/coffee will be served during the coffee breaks every day.

-Lunch will be provided on Thursday and Friday.
+Lunch will be provided on Thursday 16th April and and light lunchtime refreshments will be available on Friday 17th April.

-The reception will take place on Thursday 16th April.
+The conference dinner will take place on Thursday 16th April, at 19:00 (doors will open at 18:30).
 It will be hosted by the Goethe-Institut.
-This will include drinks and a dinner and will be free of charge for registered delegates.
-Delegate badges must be displayed when entering the venue of the reception.
+This will include drinks and a dinner and will be free of charge for delegates who have registered for the conference dinner as part of their conference registration.
+Coloured dots on the badge indicate whether the delegate is registered for the conference dinner.
+Delegate badges must be displayed when entering the venue of the event.

 Queries